Infant TORCH Syndrome

 Central nervous system (CNS) herpes – an infection of the

-nervous system & brain – infant presents with seizures, tremors,
+nervous system and brain – infant presents with seizures, tremors,

-Antiviral treatment reduces the morbidity & mortality of the infant.
+Antiviral treatment reduces the morbidity and mortality of the infant.

 As a nurse, educating your pregnant patient about how to prevent TORCH syndrome infections is vitally important to the health of the newborn.